andymanitara/tweak/README.md

 For more information please look at the [documentation](http://docs.tweakjs.com) under the ['Component'](http://docs.tweakjs.com/class/tweak/Component.html) and ['Component'](http://docs.tweakjs.com/class/tweak/Component.html) sections.

 ### Classes
 Classes are core to Tweak.js as it provides a solution to keep code organised, reusable and extend-able.
-If using CoffeeScript you should be well adapted the class concept and its functionality.
-The Class module provides JavaScript purists a way to use CoffeeScript based functionality to make objects extend-able without the complicated code that comes with it.
-‘Super’ing inherited classes is also available through the class module.
+If using CoffeeScript you should be well adapted the OOP concepts and its functionalities.
+JavaScript purists can take advantage of Tweak.js' built in methods to embed OOP concepts; please look at the documentation/source for more information - [documentation](http://docs.tweakjs.com).

-For more information and those using pure JavaScript please look at the [documentation](http://docs.tweakjs.com) under the ['Class'](http://docs.tweakjs.com/class/tweak/Class.html) section.

 ### Templates
 A template, written in a template language, describes the user interface of your application.
-Each template is backed by a Model, each template can be updated when you choose.
-You can use any template engine you with simple overwrite the views template engine, with your template creation.
-By default it uses Handlebars to generate the template, othere template engines may plug straight in; extenstions to the framework will be made for other templates.
-Eventually this will be changed to be a generic method within the View, with applied extensions to define the view being used.

-#### Helpers
-Helper methods in template engines provide extra functionality to make template more dynamic.
-In a future update, it is hopeful that Tweak.js will provide a collection of useful helper functions that allow you to specify portions of a template that should listen to the event system to automatically update that portion of the template - providing simple and less expensive ways to update the View - similar to that of Ember.js.
+Tweak.js doesn't limit you to how you create your templates, however as a rough guide; a template normally will be generated from a template engine like handlebars.
+Template engines will typically tie to a object to use as its construction, in Tweak.js this is normally your object.
+Templates are generated through the View module upon a render process, for more information on how this works look at the View modules documentation.

+Currently Tweak.js uses HandleBars as it core template engine.
+You can override how templates are generated by extending the View module.
+This may be restructured in the future to not have any defaults; with handlebars and other generation methods being provided through extensions.

 ## Contribution
 Feel free to contribute in any way you can.
 Whether it is contributing to the source code or [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=648D6YUPB88XG) to help development.
 Tweak.js will always remain open source and I will never ask for your personal details.